Danver Chandler

 ABOUT

-I am a mystic and culture worker, specifically in the vein of nonmaterial culture transmission.
+I help people gain clarity as they pursue their spiritual journey.
+I am a mystic, storyteller, educator, cosmopolitan rebel—a culture worker in the vein of nonmaterial culture transmission.
 It is a role I’ve held since the mid 2000s.
-This role has evolved from my position as a public school teacher delivering historical facts, perspectives, and knowledge to a desert community matriarch within the world’s largest leave-no-trace counterculture collective, to my current state as writer and online educator, working to bridge the wisdom gap by transmitting mystical knowledge and wisdom ethically, through storytelling and teaching globally minded fundamentals of spirituality.
+From my position as a public school teacher delivering historical facts, perspectives, and knowledge to a desert community matriarch within the world’s largest leave-no-trace counterculture collective, to my current state as writer and online educator, I am working to close the wisdom gap by transmitting mystical knowledge and wisdom ethically, through storytelling and teaching globally minded fundamentals of spirituality

 LONG BIO